Miss Colorado Teen USA

 One of Colorado's semi-finalists was Katee Doland, a Triple Crown winner.
 She is one of three Miss Colorado Teen USA titleholders to win the Miss Colorado USA crown.
 Morgan O'Murray, Miss Colorado Teen USA 1999, also won the Miss Colorado state title for the Miss America pageant in 2000.

-Chloe Fisher of Sterling was crowned Miss Colorado Teen USA 2022 on July 3, 2022, at Union Colony Civic Center in Greeley.
-She will represent Colorado for the title of Miss Teen USA 2022.
+Savannah Wilson was appointed Miss Colorado Teen USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She represented Colorado at Miss Teen USA 2025.